In March, Pinterest rolled out a new design for its profile pages. As expected, users flipped out.

 What to Hate:

-• The user profile and info section is way too big.
-Putting it at the top of the page is great for brand awareness, but the change also draws too much attention from the boards.
+- The user profile and info section is way too big.
+Putting it at the top of the page is excellent for brand awareness, but the change also draws too much attention from the boards.
 Many users like to focus on the images of the actual boards rather than a user’s avatar.
 In addition, most profiles provide short, one- to two-line bios, making the extra white space look more like wasted space.

-• The top right-hand “Repins from” section is confusing.
+- The top right-hand “Repins from” section is confusing.
 This box shows a list of three other Pinterest users.
 However, it’s tough to determine whether these are users who have repinned the main user’s pins, or who have pins that the main user has repinned.

-By now, most people are used to the changes, and have probably already warmed up to them.
-Until the next redesign, of course.
+By now, most people are used to the changes and have probably already warmed up to them—until the next redesign, of course.

 So, what do you think about Pinterest’s new profile pages?

-1. I like how you can now set the cover image for your boards, which is something I think they just introduced in the last few days.
+I like how you can now set the cover image for your boards, which is something I think they just introduced in the last few days.
 Seems like Pinterest is listening to user feedback, which is great.
 This means they’ll keep making tweaks, I hope!